 Organic viticulture is now part of the domaine’s practice under Romain’s direction—and with full support from the family.
 The two Grand Crus Valmur and Les Clos, the 1er Crus Montée de Tonnerre, Vaillons, Butteaux and Forêts have all been converted to organic farming, as well as a good portion of the Chablis AOC wine, where the organic culture tests were first done.
 The rest are sustainable, lutte raisonée, farming with the intention of eventually having all the sites fully converted.

 The style at Collet is directed by the deep history with their vineyard parcels, how they grow, how they’re different from each other and ultimately how they respond in the cellar through their fermentations, and more importantly their cellar aging.
-Each wine has something to say, and the Collet’s have taken the route of customizing their approach to exemplify the natural talents of their many different climats.
+Each wine has something to say, and the Collets have taken the route of customizing their approach to exemplify the natural talents of their many different climats.

 For example, their parcel bottled as “Montmains,” is almost purely Kimmeridgian limestone marl rock and topsoil with next to no clay content.
 It is made exclusively in stainless steel to keep its edges intact and support its dynamic mineral and textural pressure.
 By contrast, across the Serein River on the right bank where there is more clay and deeper soils on the same limestone marl bedrock, Montée de Tonnerre is aged exclusively in oak barrels (younger, but none new), a common thread in the French wine world for wines grown in more clay-rich soils.
 Many vignerons believe that big clay soils need a little sculpting and are better served in oak to round out and polish them rather than in inert vessels, like stainless steel, which can’t introduce oxygen to the aging wine.
 I applaud this choice, since I’ve noticed that if white wines from clay-dense soils aren’t raised in wood, often the muscle from the clay can render them more square and monolithic.
-They can also be less inviting with much of the finer nuances muted. -TV
+They can also be less inviting with much of the finer nuances muted.

-Despite nearly unequivocally mentioned in the first breath by sommeliers as one of their favorite wine regions, Chablis often appears in books as the “I guess I should make a little room for Chablis in my Côte d’Or Burgundy bible” category.
+Despite being nearly unequivocally mentioned in the first breath by sommeliers as one of their favorite wine regions, Chablis often appears in books as the “I guess I should make a little room for Chablis in my Côte d’Or Burgundy bible” category.
 Indeed it’s not as sexy and elite as the Côte d’Or, but there is a lot to say that doesn’t get said enough.
-So, while we don’t intend to write an entire book out of this section on our website, perhaps we can bring some ideas not often discussed about Chablis, but relevant to better understand the subject—one that is not so expensive a lesson in understanding terroir compared to that Golden Slope, further south.
+So, while I don’t intend to write an entire book out of this section on our website, perhaps I can bring some ideas not often discussed about Chablis, but relevant to better understand the subject—one that is not so expensive is a lesson in understanding terroir compared to that Golden Slope, further south.
 (Maybe Chablis should consider changing its name to the Côte d’Argent, or maybe the Côte de Platine—a little silver or platinum could be a competitive contrast to the gold.

 Chablis winters can be bitterly cold and dry.
 The lack of snowfall can be deceiving when you’re feeling the bite of the wind, and there are precious few easily found and inviting establishments to duck into and shake off the chill with a warming drink.
 Its semi-continental climate is similar to Champagne’s to the north, with the winds that whistle in from the North Sea.
 The frigid air that goes straight to the bone is caused by a relative lack of trees, which fully exposes to the elements, making one of the best refuges to warm up a 50-55°F cellar.